 - Any change in the mechanism of these bodies would require a constitutional amendment.

-- Important bodies such as the Finance Commission, the UPSC, the Election Commission, the CAG, National Commissions for SCs and STc, etc. are constitutional bodies.
+- Important bodies such as the Finance Commission, the UPSC, the Election Commission, the CAG, National Commissions for SCs and STs, etc. are constitutional bodies.

-For more on constitutional bodies and examples of such bodies, click here.
+For more on constitutional bodies and examples of such bodies, check the linked article.

 These are non-constitutional bodies as they do not find any mention in the Constitution.